MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 The configuration project (the project which contains the :guilabel:`.platform` file) can contain an optional :guilabel:`dropins` folder.
-The contents of this folder will be copied in full in the Platform during the Platform build.
+The full content of this folder will be copied in the Platform during the build.
 This feature allows to add some additional libraries, tools etc. into the Platform.